helgoboss/reaper-rs/README.md

 subtle changes in the REAPER C++ API itself.
 Currently, the test assertions are very strict in order to reveal even the slightest deviations.

+**Attention:** The test should be executed using a fresh `reaper.ini`.
+Some assertions assume that REAPER preferences are set to their defaults.
+Executing the test with modified preferences can lead to wrong test results!

 On Linux and macOS, the REAPER integration test will be run automatically as Cargo integration test `run_reaper_integration_test` when invoking `cargo test` (downloads, unpacks and executes REAPER).
 This test is part of `reaper-test-extension-plugin`.
 It can be disabled by building that crate with `--no-default-features`.